Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August. The event takes place in both Port Moody and Coquitlam.

 What food is British Columbia most famous for?
 Most people would say Pacific salmon.
 For that reason there is a massive salmon barbeque at the event, quite possibly the largest one in BC history.

-TIP #1: If you want to get your salmon without having to join a big lineup (as the salmon will be super popular), pay for it in advance.
+TIP #1: If you want to get your salmon without having to join a big lineup (as the salmon will be super popular), pay for it in advance if possible.
 Skip the line and go straight to the grill with your pre-purchased Salmon in a Bun Ticket.
-You can place your order now and have it available for pickup during four convenient set time slots between 11:00 am and 3:00 pm.
-Click Salmon in a Bun to order your salmon ticket in advance.

 TIP #2: Get your salmon early, and definitely don’t wait until towards the end.
 It might be BC’s largest salmon barbeque ever, but also likely to sell out.
 If you wait until later in the afternoon the fish will likely be all gone.